-Beating the Financial Squeeze: The Board's Role in Your Hospital's Performance Transformation he complex realities facing hospitals today require board members to be well-versed in the industry dynamics within which their hospitals are operating.
+Beating the Financial Squeeze: The Board's Role in Your Health System's Performance Transformation he complex realities facing health systems today require board members to be wellversed in the industry dynamics within which their health systems are operating.
 Success in the current environment requires that the board understand and ensure that the organization is performing across multiple dimensions, including delivering market-leading services with the utmost quality and safety; providing a great experience for patients, providers, and staff; and operating efficiently and effectively to generate sustainable financial capital.
-Marketleading organizations and their governing boards recognize that transformational improvement can only be unleashed through a unified and comprehensive approach that enjoins the strategic, operational, clinical quality, and, perhaps most importantly, cultural dimensions of the organization.
-This article explores each of these dimensions and the board's role in the hospital's performance transformation.
+Market-leading health systems and their governing boards recognize that transformational improvement can only be unleashed through a unified and comprehensive approach that enjoins the strategic, operational, clinical quality, and cultural dimensions across the organization.
+This article explores each of these dimensions and the board's role in the system's performance transformation.

-By Rob Gamble, Director, and Pamela Damsky, Director, The Chartis Group threats along the journey.
+By Rob Gamble, Director, and Pamela Damsky, Director, The Chartis Group address the competitive dynamics of the market in which it competes.
+Strategy sets the course and scans the and threats along the journey.